oeholmen/UVIScript/Tweaksynth/README.md

 ### Filter section

-The filter section contains two filters, a lowpass 24, and a highpass filter.
+The filter section contains two filters, a lowpass, and a highpass filter.
 The filter envelope has a few different modulation targets, in addition to both filters.
 There are some variations here depending on whether the wavetable, analog or additive version of the synth is used.

 ### Modulation section

 The modulation section contains an LFO that can be assigned to a number of different targets.
 It is possible to override filter modulation for the noise oscillator, if this should be treated separatly.
 By default, the settings for the LFO is shared by all oscillators, but it is possible to use different settings for each oscillator.
 This option can be selected directly to the left of the waveform select menu.
 If a widget has different settings for each oscillator, the widget will be locked when "All" oscillators are selected, to avoid unintended changes.
-The 3 Osc Analog synth cannot have individual LFO settings per oscillator.

 ### Effects section